sandervandevelde/MQTTBrokerPrivatePreview/README.md

 - We will enable the feature for the subscription ID you shared in the sign up form.
 If you haven't responded, please fill out this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRxdDENSpgZtIq581m55eAQpURURXNEw4UkpTOEdNVTVXSllLQVhBUUo0US4u)

+- To deploy the resources such as clients, topicspaces, you can use "Deploy to Azure" or Azure CLI commands using the provided ARM templates / JSONs.
+(You can use other methods such as GitHub deploy to Azure or ARM client to perform these steps)

 **Executing scenarios:**

- To execute the scenarios, you can use either portal or CLI to create resources such as namespace, clients, topicspaces, etc. using the provided ARM templates / JSONs.
-(You can use other methods such as GitHub deploy to Azure or ARM client to perform these steps)
 - MQTT capability is currently supported only in Central US EUAP region
-- To connect to the new MQTT feature, the clients must use authenticated based on X.509 certificates.
+- To connect to the new MQTT feature, the clients must be authenticated using X.509 certificates.
 Clients can be authenticated using a CA signed certificate or a thumbprint of a self-signed certificate.
     - CA certificate is also a nested resource under the namespace, so each scenario will provide instructions on how to load a CA certificate vs. how to use self-signed certificate.
 Once the client is connected regular pub/sub operations will work.
     - One and only one authentication type properties (from CertificateThumbprint or CertificateSubject) must be provided in the Create/Update Payload for Client.
 - To test the message pub/sub, you can use any of your favorite tool.
 However, we provided sample code in Python using the Paho MQTT client.
 You can clone the repo and use it for testing.
     - Current samples for private preview will use existing MQTT libraries and include helper functions that can be used in your own applications.

 - To route your messages from your clients to different Azure services or your custom endpoint, an Event Grid topic needs to be created and referenced during namespace creation to forward the messages to that topic for routing; this reference cannot be added/updated afterwards.
 That can be achieved by one of two ways:
 	- Use the Namespace-Creation-with-Routing ARM template to create the namespace and the Event Grid topic where the messages will be forwarded.
 	- Create an Event Grid topic in the same region as the same namespace and configured to use “Cloud Event Schema v1.0”, then input the topic’s ARM ID as the “routeTopic” during namespace creation.